kgao/node-swagger/README.md

-# Kev's first Skeleton project for Swagger
+# Kev's Skeleton project for Swagger

 A web based API documentation tool powered by swagger module for node.js